groundlight/python-sdk/docs/docs/getting-started/3-dog-on-couch.md

-# A Silly Example: Dog-on-Couch Detector
+# A Fun Example: Dog-on-Couch Detector

 Here is a whimsical example of how you could use Groundlight in your home to keep your dog off the couch.
 This document will guide you through creating a complete application.
 If the dog is detected on the couch, the application will play a pre-recorded sound over the computer's speakers, instructing the dog to get off the couch.
 Be sure to record your own voice so that your dog pays attention to you.